Monday – “Ugh. Whatever. Let’s just grind through this day and get as much work done as possible.”

 Time-management wise, those are not effective work days.

 And that’s not even taking into account the demoralization of knowing it’s only Tuesday, and that even after that particular godforsaken day is over you still have three more days left.
-And also Jerry is telling terrible jokes that he absoultely got out of a joke book he bought.
-Just so he can make more friends and impress people and dammit he just yelled, “Hey you gotta come here this one,” at you and now you’re considering drowning yourself in the toilet.
+And also Jerry is telling terrible jokes that he absolutely got out of a joke book he bought.
+Just so he can make more friends and impress people and dammit he just yelled, “Hey you gotta come here this one,” at you and now you’re considering drowning yourself in the toilet just to spend less time in the office.

 Frankly, after likely 18-ish years of working, 40-year-olds deserve to start winding down their professional lives and have their work-life balance lean toward life.
 (If they so choose.)
 Why not let people ease slowly into the warm bath that is retirement instead of dropping them in once they hit their mid-60s?
 The idea of weekends being five days long after you turn 40 would definitely make me a harder worker at present.
 Just like the promise of a closer weekend makes me a better worker on Thursday and Friday than Tuesday and Wednesday.
 You run faster when you can see the finish line.